jameskitt234/WeatherApiProject/README.txt

 device has the python libraries listed in the requirement.txt file.

 ---Installation---
-Please save the 'technicalTaskSubmission' directory to the desired location on your device.
+Please save the contents of the reposistory to the desired location on your device.
 It is important that 'test_technicalTask.py' is located in the same directory as 'technicalTask.py'.